phillipbarron/profile/README.md

 * Fix the java setup for Linux (at present we just remove it)
 * install the Python requirements for the cosmos tooling on Macos / Ubuntu
 * add Scala setup
+* review the PATH in the BASH profile
 * integrate the ssh stuff - ***in progress***